mathiasertl/django-ca/docs/source/settings.rst

    ..
 Describe here the syntax of this value.
 Profiles describe how the value is used.

-   The default subject for :doc:`profiles` that don't define their own subject.
+   The default subject for :doc:`/profiles` that don't define their own subject.
 You can use this setting to define a default subject for all profiles without having to define the subject in every profile.

    Please see :ref:`profiles-subject` for how this value used when signing certificates.